Skip to main content

 Cause of Truck Tire Blowouts

-It is crucial to prevent defective tire accidents by putting the onus on tire producers and on trucking companies to inspect their equipment.
+It is crucial to prevent defective tire accidents by putting the onus on tire producers and trucking companies to inspect their equipment.
 Truck tire blowouts can result from driver negligence or trucking company mismanagement.
 Common causes of tire blowouts include:

 • Truck Driver Error: drivers hitting a curb or object can damage a tire, or they can fail to properly inflate tires.